Charles Church, Plymouth: Attendance figures in 1851

+Expansion of daughter churches (1829–1910)

 The Victorian period was a boom time for the church building.
 The 1851 census discovered a need for more sitting (the 58% population noted above).
 Nationally the population grew from 19 million in 1861 to 30.5 million in 1901.
 This population growth was in the towns and not in the country.
 The need became apparent for more churches to meet the spiritual needs of increasing numbers parishioners.
 People started moving out from the centre of the towns to the suburbs and Plymouth was no exception as the population increased steadily from the early 18th century to 1814.
 As Charles parish extended a great distance anyway there was a large increase in population.

-Charles Church went on to spawn eight daughter churches from 1829 through to 1910.
+Charles Church went on to seed eight daughter churches from 1829 through to 1910.
 The first came about following the death of Hawker.
-His curate Septimus Courtney was expected by the congregation to become priest.
-James Carne succeeded him in fact.
-A protest meeting resulted that led to the building of the first daughter church of Charles in 1827 called Charles Chapel (later it became a parish and was renamed St Luke's).
-It is only a few hundred yards to the north of Charles.
+His curate Septimus Courtney was expected by the congregation to become priest, but he was succeeded by James Carne.
+A protest meeting resulted in the building of the first daughter church of Charles in 1827 called Charles Chapel (later it became a parish and was renamed St Luke's).

-The church under the influence of the evangelicals was extremely active, and many new church buildings and alternations were made in this time.
+The church, under the influence of the evangelicals, was extremely active, and many new church buildings and alternations were made in this time.
 Charles is no exception and a large number of developments and restorations were made to the building during that period.

-Charles Church was a Gothic styled church.
-It consisted of a west tower, with spire; nave with north and south aisles; north and south porches and chancel with north vestry.
-The tower was completed in 1708 and was originally surmounted by a wooden lead covered spire.
-This was later to be blown off in strong winds and replaced by the stone spire in 1766.
-It was said at the time that witches had knocked the wooded spire off with their broomsticks!
-The porches were added to the church in 1864.
-The south porch, located in the centre of the south aisle had a 17th-century pointed outer doorway – this is still visible today in the ruins of the church.
-The fire caused by the blitz revealed a doorway in the north wall of the church.